Quite often my music ideas come from a compelling sound or image.

 Secondly, the performers are arranged in small groups that are like dots on a mandala (with inner and outer circles).
 This makes standing in the centre an extra special experience.

 Thirdly, sound travels in this piece.
 Notes are passed around and between inner and outer circles.
 When you are walking amongst the performers, you can hear the music swirling around you.

-Song to the Earth will be performed by DeepBlue, master percussionist Michael Askill and 30 YoungBlues, high-school aged musicians from the Gold Coast area.
+Song to the Earth will be performed by DeepBlue, master percussionist Michael Askill and 50 remarkable young musicians from the Gold Coast area.